KoganeShiro/42_Cursus/README.md

 Following the common core, students can choose from eight specialized branches.
 The common core is what inside all the circles and all the branches outside of it are the specializations

-## Here are all my projects of my 42 cursus
+## All the projects of my 42 cursus

 ### Piscine
  - [My Piscine](https://github.com/KoganeShiro/42_Cursus/tree/main/42Piscine)